Column: Tiger Woods survives but his career might not

 Alive and well, no. But alive nonetheless.

-The good news — no, make that the BEST news — is that Woods seems on track to survive after being pried Tuesday from the SUV he wrecked in Los Angeles.
+The good news — no, make that the BEST news — is that Woods survived after being pried Tuesday from the SUV he wrecked in Los Angeles.
 That's despite injuries that are so severe — including multiple open fractures of his leg — that he will be convalescing a long, long time.

 The other piece of good news was that there was no immediate sign that Woods was impaired at the time of the crash — a significant bit of information, of course, because of his past.